 The intent of this program is to prepare the student to deal with a broad concept of automation technology.
-The diverse educational training provides for a host of integrated skills that can be applied in a variety of job contexts to include: green energy technology, electronics, medical, manufacturing, and production.
+The diverse educational training provides for a host of integrated skills that can be applied in a variety of job contexts to include: green energy technology, electronics, robotics, manufacturing, and production.

 The Technical Certificate in Industrial Electronic Technology is designed to enhance the technical skills and job-related knowledge of individuals who are currently employed in the industrial field as well as other persons seeking careers in Industrial Systems.
-The majority of the technical courses are offered on a flexible schedule on campus, at off-site industrial locations and on the web.
+The majority of the technical courses are offered on a flexible schedule on campus, at off-site industrial locations, and on the web.
 Courses taken for the certificate may be applied to the Associate of Applied Science degree in Industrial Systems.

 High school students may begin the Automation Technology program by taking classes concurrently with their regular studies and earn credit toward a certificate of proficiency which will apply to the technical certificate and associate of applied science degree.